Why are we making changes? A Letter from the Executive Director

 (required by law if you collect personally identifiable data)

 |Buy additional “Plus 1” slots with the same plan benefits

 We will explain the details of these plans in the rest of this post.

-The Free subscription plan requires no further actions on the part of researchers other than simply signing up for a researcher account on FindingFive.
-Researchers under the free plan will have full access to all features of the FindingFive Study Grammar.
+The Lite subscription plan requires no further actions on the part of researchers other than simply signing up for a researcher account on FindingFive.
+Researchers under the Lite plan will have full access to all features of the FindingFive Study Grammar.

-The Plus plan is the best fit for researchers who collaborate with colleagues heavily on FindingFive but run their own participants only occasionally.
-Its key upgrade from the Free plan is the addition of advanced collaboration features (read more about them in the section below).
-In addition, the Plus Plan comes with 25 free participants per month, for whom you won’t need to pay any Session Fee charges.
+The Standard plan is the best fit for researchers who collaborate with colleagues heavily on FindingFive but run their own participants only occasionally.
+Its key upgrade from the Lite plan is the addition of advanced collaboration features (read more about them in the section below).
+In addition, the Standard Plan comes with 25 free participant entries (more on this below), for which you won’t need to pay any Session Fee charges.

 Pro Plan: the Accelerator of Productivity